searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 <tr>
   <td>sys_contributors</td>
   <td/>
-  <td>Array of contributing persons, no duplicities in array, persons identifiers normalized during push into Searchisko - each person represented as string <code>Name Surname <primaryemail@email.com></code> - in Search API used for persons facet and filter.</td>
+  <td>Array of contributing persons, no duplicities in array, persons identifiers normalized during push into Searchisko - each person represented as string <code>Name Surname <primaryemail@email.com></code> - in Search API used for contributors aggregations and filtering.</td>
 </tr>
 <tr>
   <td>sys_activity_dates</td>
   <td/>
-  <td>Array of timestamps (ISO string) representing some activity on the content (when the content was created or changed etc. in source system) - in the Search API used for the time facet and filter.</td>
+  <td>Array of timestamps (ISO string) representing some activity on the content (when the content was created or changed etc. in source system) - in the Search API used for the time aggregations and filtering.</td>
 </tr>
 <tr>
   <td>sys_created</td>